0x26res/olympus/README.md

 As stock prices and index compositions change, we update the indices values.

 The S&P500 valuation calculator subscribes to:
-* prices of the stocks in its composition.
-S&P500 subscribes  to Ford, Google etc.
+* prices of the stocks in its composition: Ford, Google etc
-* its composition.
+* its composition

-When a price update, it gets notified and recalculate the index value accordingly.
+When a price updates, the valuation calculator for S&P500 gets notified and recalculate the index value accordingly.
 When its composition updates, it can subscribe/unsubscribe to the relevant prices.
-Subscriptions can be updated dynamically are run time.
+Subscriptions can be updated dynamically at run time.

 Some key advantages of the olympus engine is that:
 * Emphasis on stateful elements: index calculator rely on the state of each price, rather than receiving price change events when a price change.
 This mean they don't have to maintain a map with with the current value of each stock.